-Reducing Waste at Bayview Education CentreBack To News
+Reducing Waste at Bayview Education CentreBack to stories

 When I visit Bayview Education Centre in Port Hood, the first things I notice are the incredibly friendly students and staff, and the brightly coloured, well-labelled waste sorting station in the cafeteria— you can’t miss it!